brown-band/website/pages/scripts/1998-1999/fall/cornell.md

 :sd[Pause.]

 Do you like getting lost in a crowd?
 Are you extraordinarily fond of the colors red and white?
 Then take a real close look at this dazzling new line of clothing, Where’s Waldo WaldoWear!
 As you can see on our model, this stunning red and white striped…wait a minute…where _is_ our model?
 Can YOU find him?
-Watch now as the band forms a question mark and plays "In a Gadda da Valdo."
+Watch now as the band forms a question mark and plays “In a Gadda da Valdo.”

-:sd[Band forms question mark, plays "In a Gadda da Vida."
+:sd[Band forms question mark, plays “In a Gadda da Vida.”
 There is, perhaps, a Waldo-clad bandie running around for this segment.]

 And, for those of you who speak Spanish!